MATHS 2101 - Multivariable & Complex Calculus II

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

 - Vector Calculus by J. E. Marsden and A. J. Tromba (Barr Smith Library 517 M364v.5)

 - Basic Complex Analysis by J. E. Marsden and M. J. Hoffman (Barr Smith Library 517.54 M364b)

 Online LearningThis course uses MyUni exclusively for providing electronic resources, such as lecture notes, assignment papers, sample solutions, discussion boards, etc. It is recommended that students make appropriate use of these resources.
 Link to MyUni login page: https://myuni.adelaide.edu.au/webapps/login/

 Learning & Teaching ModesThis course relies on lectures as the primary delivery mechanism for the material.
 Tutorials supplement the lectures by providing exercises and example problems to enhance the understanding obtained through lectures.
 A sequence of written assignments provides assessment opportunities for students to gauge their progress and understanding.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-- Functions of many variables: preliminaries
+- Functions of many variables (4 lectures)

-- Differentiation of multivariable functions
+- Differentiation of scalar and vector functions (5 lectures)

-- Complex calculus
+- Complex calculus (6 lectures)